ari-feiglin/linear-reduction/README.md

 python3 comparer.py <file path>
 ```
 This will run the program 300 times with each interpreter, and present the results.
-It will print the mean runtimes (in seconds) as well as a bar graph representing the total time each interpreter ran.
+It will print the mean runtimes (in seconds) as well as creating a bar graph representing the total time each interpreter ran.

 For example,
 ```sh